Documenting, visualizing, and interacting with complex 21st Century Organizations requires serious work – but the rewards are amazing.

 REALLY SEE JOBS, PEOPLE, POSITIONS and ROLES

 At the most fundamental level we still want to be able to see our basic org structure and we really would like to be able to drill down inside each box on our Org Chart.
-The ability to replace the Person Icon with individual Photos is a basic step, the rich text function and the ability to attach files to each and every node makes your Org Graph come alive with the right click of a button.
+The ability to replace the Person Icon with individual Photos is a basic step, the rich text function and the ability to attach files to each and every object makes your Org Graph come alive with the right click of a button.